Background to the Birth of King Edward VI

 The following year King Edward VI contracted smallpox.
 Although he survived the illness it had taken a toll on his health and he was much weakened.
 In the Spring of 1553 Edward was again taken ill and it was believed that he was dying.

-On 25th May 1553 John Dudley married his son, Guildford Dudley to Lady Jane Grey.
+On 25th May 1553 Dudley’s son, Guildford Dudley married Lady Jane Grey.
 It is believed that Jane’s parents forced her into the marriage against her will.

 Death and Succession